San Antonio: Professional sports

+The San Antonio Clutch of The Basketball League (TBL) play at St. Mary's University.

 San Antonio is home to the Double-A San Antonio Missions, who play at Nelson Wolff Stadium and are the Minor League Baseball affiliate of the San Diego Padres.

 San Antonio had a professional soccer franchise when the San Antonio Thunder played two seasons in the original NASL during the 1975–1976 seasons.
 Professional soccer returned with the birth of the San Antonio Scorpions of the modern NASL in 2012.
 The Scorpions won the 2014 Soccer Bowl, the first soccer championship in city history.
 On December 22, 2015, it was announced that Toyota Field and S.T.A.R.
 Soccer Complex were sold to the City of San Antonio and Bexar County, a deal which was accompanied by an agreement for Spurs Sports and Entertainment to operate the facilities and field a team would play in the United Soccer League Championship.
 San Antonio FC began play in the soccer-specific stadium, Toyota Field, in 2016, and won the 2022 league championship.
 As a result, the San Antonio Scorpions franchise of the NASL was shut down.